TobiasHoll/powerline/README.md

       pip install powerline-status-i3

-To actually _see_ the powerline in your i3 setup, replace the following lines in your `.config/i3/config`
+To actually _use_ the powerline in your i3 setup, replace the following lines in your `.config/i3/config`

       bar {
           status_command i3status